oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

     -- Be sure to hit RETURN
     ```

+    * The file names are different in your environment.
     * The backup created a log file named `bkp_L0_4CH_64G_FTEX_240621081610.log`.
     * Tracing is enabled by default and written to `bkp_L0_4CH_64G_FTEX_240621081610.trc`.
     * Additional log files are written as well.